Your cookie preferences

 5. Windows - draught-proofing strips work well around opening casements.
 Draughts also occur in cracks between the window frames and the surrounding walls - you can either use sealant, or putty here.

-6. Letter box - if it does not have a second flap or 'brushes', fit either of these or try Ecoflap.
+6. Letter box - fit a second flap or 'brushes' if it doesn’t have either of these.

 7. Keyholes - you can fit a purpose-made cover that drops a metal disc over the keyhole.

-8. Disused vents, perhaps left behind after gas fires and old central heating boilers, with non balanced flues, were removed.
-These should be sealed up, perhaps with an adjustable vent cover, or you can fill them with expanding polyurethane foam.
+8. Disused vents - these could have been left behind after gas fires and old central heating boilers, with non balanced flues, were removed.
+They should be sealed up, perhaps with an adjustable vent cover, or you can fill them with expanding polyurethane foam.

 9. Chimneys - if you still use your chimney then you can use a removable chimney balloon; if you don't use it you can have it capped by a professional.